wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 - Assign user groups to roles.
 - Test API invocation.
     - When Choreo is managed authentication is enabled.
-    - When application is managing the authentication on it’s own.
+    - When the application is managing the authentication on it’s own.

 ## Prerequisites